-One of medical sciences greatest breakthroughs in cosmetic dentistry is the dental veneer.
-This method of treating imperfections and damages to the teeth have become increasingly popular due to its efficacy and simplicity.
+One of the medical sciences’ greatest breakthroughs in cosmetic dentistry is the dental veneer.
+This method of treating imperfections and damage to the teeth has become increasingly popular due to its efficacy and simplicity.

 Some of the imperfections or conditions addressed by dental veneers include: